 The result is a large building with magnificent interiors.
 From the outside, Villa Hügel doesn't look like one building.
 It consists of three components that somehow don't want to fit together.
 The representative rooms are on the ground floor and the Krupp family's living rooms are on the first floor.
 The employees lived on the second floor and the kitchen was in the basement.

 In 1945 the Villa Hügel was confiscated by the victorious power USA.
 The Krupp family's house was returned to the owners in 1953.
 Today some of the rooms serve as exhibition space.
 The Villa Hügel is a monument of German industrial history and is open to the public.
 See link for opening times and admission prices.

 There are visitor parking spaces on Haraldstraße.
 The Essen-Hügel S-Bahn station is around 250 m south of the villa.

-The "Schurenbachhalde" was piled up from 1920 on by the coal mine of "Neuessen".
-It reached its present size through the overburden of the coal mine "Zollverein".
-From the mid-1980s, the heap was planted with trees and transformed into a recreation area.
-The summit was not planted and resembles a lunar landscape with a great view over the industrial region.
-In 1998 the steel sculpture "Bramme" (slab) of Richard Serra was erected on the hill top.
+The Schurenbachhalde was created around 1920 by the overburden of the Neuessen colliery.
+It reached its current size through the overburden of the Zollverein colliery.
+From the mid-1980s, the stockpile was planted with trees and transformed into a local recreation area.
+The top was not planted and looks like a lunar landscape with a great view over the industrial region of the Ruhr area.
+The steel sculpture "Bramme" by Richard Serra stands at the highest point since 1998.